• Skip to primary navigation

 • Double wrap pairs of cookies, bottoms together, in plastic wrap.
 Place columns of wrapped cookie pairs in an airtight container or ziplock bag.

-• Shipping cookies containing fruit is not recommended in hot weather.
+• Shipping cookies containing dried fruit is not recommended in hot weather.

 Nutrition